 - Choose your battles wisely.
 Rome wasn’t built in a day and neither is self esteem.
-Decide on one area to address, like chores or homework. and focus on that until you see success.
-Then, tackle another issue – this will really help to build up their self-esteem.
+Decide on one skill area to build, like being more independent and focus on that until you see success.
+For example, for toddlers, show them how to open their drink bottle rather than doing it for them.
+Then, tackle another independence skill – this will really help to build up their self-esteem.

 - Align the adults.
 Ensure all adults are on the same page.
-Hash out any disagreements and come up with positive parenting rules and consequences everyone can live with.
+Hash out any disagreements and come up with positive parenting rules and responses that all primary caregivers agree to and uses consistently.

 - Create opportunities for success.
 Catch them being good.
 Set small goals that your child can easily attain.
 Focus on one small step until it is achieved consistently, and then add something else.
-Start when they are young, and life is much easier when they get older.
+Start when they are young, and it will be easier for them when they get older.

 - Allow mistakes and failure without judgment.
-Let them fail and make mistakes until they get it right – without too much pressure.
-You’re well on your way to building positive self esteem for your children.
+Let them fail and make mistakes until they get it right – without too much pressure and with your loving guidance.

-What else can you do to build positive self-esteem in your children?
+What else can you do to build positive self-esteem in your children outside of the Circle of Security® Parenting™ program?

 - Teach what you want them to learn.
 Be clear about your expectations.
 Show your child how to do things.
 Model for them by doing it in your life.
 Verbal instructions are often insufficient and set kids up for failure or low self-esteem.
 Don’t overwhelm them with too many things to do at once – one or two at the most for verbal instruction.